 A few examples include:

 Asking the right question can help you close the sale.
-Question closes are a good way to address their objections and allows you to reassure them that your product or service will work for them.
+Question closes are a good way to address their objections and reassure them that your product or service will work for them.

 You can ask: